Indexical-Metrics-Measure-Advisory/watchmen-docs/tutorial/getting-started/002-quick-view.md

 DQC and indicator services are not included
 ```

+#### Tips

+- The latest Chrome is recommended.

-The current environment will automatically create table in instance database .
+- The current environment will automatically create table in instance database .
 f you modify the topic structure, it will be deleted and recreated.
 ref to documentation [SYNC_TOPIC_TO_STORAGE](https://imma-watchmen.com/docs/16.1/installation/config/)

+- If it is not a Mac, please modify docker.for.mac.localhost parameter is configured in nginx

-This cannot be used in a production environment
+- This cannot be used in a production environment
 If you need to deploy the production environment, please refer to the document production environment deployment
 https://imma-watchmen.com/docs/16.0/installation/deploy#production-environment